TL;DR

 How to handle follow-ups

-Interviewers use follow-ups to test 3 things: judgment, self-awareness, and depth.
-AI can predict the likely follow-ups but won’t catch the live ones.
+Interviewers use follow-ups to test three things: judgment, self-awareness, and depth.
+AI can predict the likely follow-ups but won’t catch the live ones, so prep the patterns rather than memorizing answers.

 The judgment follow-up

-“What would you have done differently?” — Don’t say “nothing.”
-Don’t say “more testing” (vague).
+“What would you have done differently?”
+Don’t say “nothing.”
+Don’t say “more testing” — too vague.
 Name one specific decision point you’d revisit, why you made it the way you did, and what new information would have changed it.

 The depth follow-up

-“Tell me more about [specific action].” — Translate: they want the implementation detail.
-Have one technical or process detail per STAR that you didn’t put in the 200-word version, ready to drop.
+“Tell me more about that decision.”
+They want the implementation detail.
+Keep one technical or process detail per STAR that you deliberately left out of the 200-word version, ready to drop in.

 The judgment-test follow-up

-“What if your manager had told you to ship anyway?” — They’re testing whether you’d push back.
-Prepare a 2-sentence answer: how you’d raise the concern, and what you’d do if overruled (usually: write it down, ship, and document the risk).
+“What if your manager had told you to ship anyway?”
+They’re testing whether you’d push back.
+Prepare two sentences: how you’d raise the concern, and what you’d do if overruled — usually write down the risk, ship, and document it.

-- AI gives vague STAR (“the team improved performance”) → demand: “name the system, name the before/after number, name your specific contribution vs the team’s.”
+- AI gives a vague STAR (“the team improved performance”) → demand: “name the system, the before/after number, and my specific contribution versus the team’s.”

-- All stories from the same project → “use 5 different projects across 8 themes.
+- All stories come from one project → “use 5 different projects across 8 themes.
 If you reuse, flag it.”

-- STAR sounds rehearsed → after generation, ask AI to “rewrite this as if I were telling it to a friend at lunch, then I’ll add structure back.”
+- STAR sounds rehearsed → “rewrite this as if I were telling it to a friend at lunch; I’ll add the structure back.”

-- Answers are 4 minutes spoken → “compress to 90-120 seconds when spoken at normal pace.
-Cut backstory; jump to Action by sentence 3.”
+- Answers run 4 minutes spoken → “compress to 90-120 seconds at normal speaking pace.
+Cut backstory; reach Action by sentence 3.”

 Common mistakes

-- Same project for 3 themes — interviewers compare notes; they’ll catch it.
+- Same project for 3 themes.
+Interviewers in a loop compare notes; they’ll catch it.

-- STAR answers without quantified results — “users were happier” without a number is forgettable.
+- STAR answers without quantified results.
+“Users were happier” with no number is forgettable.

-- Skipping follow-up prep — the follow-ups are where weak candidates lose.
-Stronger STAR + weak follow-up loses to weaker STAR + strong follow-up.
+- Skipping follow-up prep.
+Strong STAR + weak follow-up loses to weaker STAR + strong follow-up.

-- Reading from notes during the interview — even virtual interviewers see your eyes drift.
+- Reading from notes during the interview.
+Even virtual interviewers see your eyes drift off-camera.

-- Memorizing word-for-word — small variations in question phrasing break a memorized answer; structure-memorization survives.
+- Memorizing word-for-word.
+Small changes in question phrasing break a memorized answer; structure-memorization survives.

 FAQ

 - How many stories should I actually have?
 5-7 stable stories, each flexible enough to map to 2-3 themes.
-12+ is over-prep; you won’t recall them under pressure.
+For a company with published principles like Amazon, aim for roughly 2 stories per principle you expect to be tested, but draw them from the same 5-7 base projects.
+12+ unique stories is over-prep; you won’t recall them under pressure.

 - Should I use the company’s leadership principles in my answers?
-Yes if they have published ones (Amazon, Stripe).
-Mention the principle by name once; don’t pepper it in.
+Yes if they publish them (Amazon, Stripe).
+Name the principle once; don’t pepper it through every sentence.

-- Can AI play interviewer for mock practice?
-Yes — give it the JD and ask it to ask one question, wait for your spoken answer (you transcribe), then ask follow-ups.
-Don’t let it grade — judgment is the human’s job.
+- Can AI play interviewer for a mock?
+Yes.
+Give it the job description and ask it to ask one question, wait for your spoken answer, then ask follow-ups.
+ChatGPT Advanced Voice does this live.
+Don’t let it grade you — judgment is the human’s job.

 Related